zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 ## From LLM to Agentic AI

 An LLM cannot execute anything on its own.
-It needs a harness: tools, memory, state management, permissions, instructions.
-The harness is not new—developers have been building execution loops for decades.
+It requires a harness: tools, memory, state management, permissions, instructions.
+The harness is not new—developers have been building and utilising execution loops for decades.
 What is new is that an LLM can now sit inside one as a language-based controller, adapting workflows at runtime without explicit branching logic.

 This flexibility is also the problem.
-The more the system is allowed to decide for itself, the more tokens it may spend resolving ambiguity—and ambiguity in an agentic system is not bounded by design.
-It expands with the search space.
+The more the system is allowed to decide for itself, the more tokens it may spend resolving ambiguity, and ambiguity in an agentic system is unbounded by design: it expands with search space.

 ## Ambiguity Expands the Search Space